jamesgpearce/foxjs/README.md

         })
     );

 Use the string-based versions of CSS property names as the objects' properties.
-For example, to specify a maximum width, use <code>'max-width'</code> rather than <code>'maxWidth'</code>.
+For example, to specify a maximum width, use <code>'max-width'</code> rather than <code>maxWidth</code>.

 ### debug

 As it says on the tin.
-False by default, but set to <code>true</code> to <code>console.log()</code> the variables used while processing the table's art, as well as the outputted raw object.
+It's off by default, but set to <code>true</code> to log to the console the variables used while processing the table's art, as well as the outputted raw object.
 Not really much use to anyone except me for when things don't work properly.

 ## Browser support